AetherialMist/JavaLearning/chapter-001/lesson-003/README.md

 After we have _declared_ (created) our box, anytime we reference `VARIABLE_NAME` in our code, Java knows that we are talking about our box.

+### Declaration

+The `TYPE VARIABLE_NAME` part of creating a variable is called **_declaration_**.
+We are telling Java that a new variable needs to be created and stored in memory somewhere.

+### Initialization

+This is the `VARIABLE_NAME = VALUE` part.
+This may or may not be on the same line as declaration, and tells Java to store the value inside our variable (our box).
+This is also sometimes called "setting the variable"; we _set_ the variable to be some value.

+### Instantiation

+This is the `VALUE` part.
+A value is created and stored in volatile memory somewhere inside the computer.
+Don't worry if you don't understand exactly what the previous sentence means.
+The important part here, is that our variables do not actually hold the value we set them to.
+Instead, our variables hold a _pointer_ to the actual value stored in memory.
+We will have a future lesson about this, as it is very significant to Java.

 ## Create Another Project

 Alright, you know the drill.
 Create a new project and name this one "Variables".